How to Install Vivaldi on Fedora Linux

 Is Vivaldi available in Fedora’s default repositories?

-No. Vivaldi is proprietary software and is not packaged in Fedora’s repositories.
-You must add Vivaldi’s official RPM repository to install it through DNF.
+No. Vivaldi is proprietary software and Fedora does not ship it in the default repositories.
+To install Vivaldi on Fedora, add Vivaldi’s official RPM repository and install either vivaldi-stable or vivaldi-snapshot.

-Why does DNF show an “unknown argument –add-repo” error?
+Why does DNF show an unknown argument –add-repo error on Fedora?

-Fedora 41 and later use DNF5, which changed the syntax from --add-repo to addrepo (no dashes).
-Use: sudo dnf config-manager addrepo --from-repofile=URL
+Fedora 41 and later use DNF5, which replaced the old --add-repo flag with the addrepo subcommand.
+Use sudo dnf config-manager addrepo --from-repofile=URL instead.

 Conclusion